 Via Plane – there are now direct daily flights that goes to Siargao via Skyjet and Cebu Pacific.
 To check for cheapest rates available, click here.

 Via Ferry – If you live or you are going to Cebu first, you can take overnight ferry from Cebu City to Surigao.
 This takes about 10 hours.
 From Surigao, you can take a fast craft to Siargao that takes about 3 hours.

-Ready to go to Siargao and don’t know where to stay?
+Ready to visit Siargao and don’t know where to stay?
 Here’s a list of top resorts in Siargao.

 3. La Union

-Elyu, as fondly called by millennials, is the ultimate destination of party and surfing loving animals from Manila.
-It also has the laid back environment for yoga and meditation addicts but without the romantic feels like Boracay and Palawan.
+Elyu, as fondly called by millennials, is the ultimate destination of the party and surfing loving animals from Manila.
+It also has the laid-back environment for yoga and meditation addicts but without the romantic feels like the honeymoon destinations of Palawan and Boracay.
 A lot of people travel here solo because of the strong backpacking community vibe.
 And it isn’t what you need?
 A place that doesn’t remind you that romantic sunset by the beach is meant to be shared with 6-pack abs hottie.
-Instead it’s best to share it with new found friends that you met through sharing that good o’le beer.
+Instead, it’s best to share it with new found friends that you met through sharing that good o’le beer.